Tsubame88/DataAnalyst_PowerBI_CustomerChurn/README.md

     3. Create a map to investigate the churn rate by state :  CA is the state that has the highest churn rate of 63.24%

 ### Over view

-1. The average of churn rate is around 27%
+1. Present the important KPI : the churn rate over 51 states is quite high of 26.86 %
+1.
 2. ~45% reasons why customers churn is related to the categories "competitor" .
 This could rase a question that "is Databell competitive enough ?"
 3. The churn rate in Caliofornia is abnormaly high at 63.24% BUt we dont have yet a clear explannation for this high churn rate